slowpoke111/pyBacktest/README.md

 # Stock Trading Backtest Framework

 A Python framework for backtesting trading strategies with support for multiple order types and technical indicators.
+Licensed under the LGPL.

 ## Features